godwins3/dustapi/SECURITY.md

 # Security Policy

-Security is very important for Dust and its community. 🔒
+Security is very important for dustapi and its community. 🔒

 Learn more about it below. 👇

 ## Versions

-The latest version of Dust is supported.
+The latest version of dustapi is supported.

-You are encouraged to [write tests](https://dust.aoristlabs.co/tutorial/testing/) for your application and update your Dust version frequently after ensuring that your tests are passing.
+You are encouraged to [write tests](https://dustapi.aoristlabs.co/tutorial/testing/) for your application and update your dustapi version frequently after ensuring that your tests are passing.
 This way you will benefit from the latest features, bug fixes, and **security fixes**.

-You can learn more about [Dust versions and how to pin and upgrade them](https://dust.aoristlabs.co/deployment/versions/) for your project in the docs.
+You can learn more about [dustapi versions and how to pin and upgrade them](https://dustapi.aoristlabs.co/deployment/versions/) for your project in the docs.

 ## Reporting a Vulnerability